-- I always use red ones in my recipes, berries coming from the bush I have in the garden.
+- I always use red ones in my recipes, and berries coming from the bush I have in the garden.

 - Red ones are definitely sweeter than the green ones and you might want to take this into consideration when adding sugar to the gin.

-- I only needed 3 tablespoons sugar for my red berries, they were ripe and sweet.
+- I only needed 3 tablespoons of sugar for my red berries, they were ripe and sweet.
 The resulting drink has a beautiful pink color.

 - When using green berries, start with 5 tablespoons and add more if you consider it necessary.
 It really depends on the tartness of the berries.
 The color of the drink will be clear.